frithnanth/perl6-Archive-Libarchive-Raw/README.md

 To run the tests:

 ```
-$ prove -e "perl6 -Ilib"
+$ prove -e "raku -Ilib"
 ```

 ## Note

-This module relies on a C library which might not be present in one's installation, so it's not a substitute for a pure Perl6 module.
+This module relies on a C library which might not be present in one's installation, so it's not a substitute for a pure Raku module.

 This is a raw interface to the functions provided by the C library; any program that uses this module might need to use NativeCall.
 If you wish to use a higher level interface, please take a look at Archive::Libarchive.